We’re excited to share that the Z-Wave Alliance is now a fully formed SDO!

 Under the new SDO, membership levels and benefits for each category have been restructured.
 Please review the new membership benefits below.
 If you are unsure of what level of membership best fits your company you can refer to our Membership Selector Guide to help you find the best fit.

-Under the new SDO, Z-Wave Alliance Membership will be defined as the following:
+Under the new SDO, Z-Wave Alliance Membership is defined as the following:

 The Z-Wave Alliance offers a full range of membership benefits from working groups, committees, product certification and much more.
 Check out the complete list of benefits by membership level: